Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegate Nguyen Tri Thuc (HCMC), Director of Cho Ray Hospital.
 Photo: QUANG PHUC

-Stating that the health sector is having difficulty purchasing and stockpiling rare drugs used in emergencies, such as Botulinum antitoxin, Deputy Tri Thuc said that in the world, drugs with only one manufacturer - possibly because the selling price does not guarantee the profit of pharmaceutical companies - to treat rare diseases are called orphan medicines.
+Stating that the health sector is having difficulty purchasing and stockpiling rare drugs used in emergency situations, such as Botulinum antitoxin, Deputy Tri Thuc said that in the world, drugs with only one manufacturer - possibly due to the selling price not ensuring the profit cost of pharmaceutical companies - to treat rare diseases are called orphan medicines.
 The Ministry of Health has issued a list of rare drugs according to Circular 26/2019/TT-BYT, including 214 lists of drugs to treat rare diseases and 229 lists of unavailable drugs.
 However, this list is no longer relevant because it is not regularly updated.

 “Currently, there is no list of orphan drugs used in emergency care.
 Therefore, the Ministry of Health needs to establish an appraisal council and issue this list of drugs instead of granting a circulation registration certificate like other common drugs,” Deputy Thuc suggested.
 He also proposed adding regulations on national reserves of rare drugs (orphan drugs) used in emergency care to Article 3 of the Pharmacy Law and assigning the Ministry of Health to organize procurement and storage; ensuring availability for immediate use when needed.